Zalanshah64/eecs201-guide/Server.md

 <br/>

-Anyways, what did we just make? <a href="https://www.ssh.com/academy/ssh-keys">SSH Keys</a> use a concept known as asymmetric encryption to prove a user is who they say they are.
+Anyways, what did we just make?
+[SSH Keys](https://www.ssh.com/academy/ssh-keys) use a concept known as asymmetric encryption to prove a user is who they say they are.
 SSH involves two keys: a private and public key.
 Anybody has access to the public key, but only you have access to the private key.
 The special thing about these keys is that if you encrypt something with either key, you must use the other one in order to decrypt it.
 In other words, a public key cannot decrypt a message encrypted with a public key, but a private key can.

 <br/>